 Mr. Nolan’s work on this film is remarkable.
 He has snatched a franchise out of the jaws of death and breathed new and entertaining life into it.
 I wrote last summer that SPIDER-MAN 2 had raised the bar for comic book-based films.
 A year later, Mr. Nolan has followed suit.
 BATMAN BEGINS throws down the gauntlet and says, “Beat this!”
 And that can directly be contributed to Chris Nolan.
 Even though BATMAN BEGINS is a “comic book” movie and full of action, Nolan makes sure that the style never overshadows the substance.
 In fact, labeling it as such is unfair.
 It is simply an excellent film.

-BATMAN BEGINS may be the definitive BATMAN film and it certainly ranks right up there with the greatest comic book movies in history (SUPERMAN: THE MOVIE, SPIDER-MAN 2) – if not at the top of the list.
-In fact, is this a comic book film that’s damn good, or is it an excellent film that just happens to be about a character from comic books?
+BATMAN BEGINS may be the definitive BATMAN film and it certainly ranks right up there with the greatest comic book movies in history, — if not at the top of the list.
+One could ask whether BATMAN BEGINS is this a comic book film that’s damn good, or is it an excellent film that just happens to be about a character from comic books?

-I’m looking forward to seeing what stories and adventures lie ahead for this Batman on the silver screen. – Bill “Jett” Ramey
+I’m looking forward to seeing what stories and adventures lie ahead for this Batman on the silver screen in the years to come. – Bill “Jett” Ramey